MLH/mlh-site-boilerplate/README.md

 ### `gulp deploy`

-Generates the website from `master` and deploys it to the `gh-pages` branch.
-This is so you can write custom logic in Jekyll and still have it deployed on a static hosting provider like [GitHub Pages][github-pages]
+Generates the website from `master` and deploys it to the `gh-pages`
+branch.
+This is so you can write custom logic in Jekyll and still have
+it deployed on a static hosting provider like [GitHub Pages][github-pages].

  - Watch the `js/`, `_sass/`, and `img/` directories for changes and run related tasks